College Board Members

 Richard Ader '63 (Chair)

-Mr. Ader is the founder of U.S. Realty Advisors, LLC, and serves as chairman of the company and chief investment officer.
-Prior to forming U.S. Realty Advisors, Ader was chairman of the board and chief executive officer of American Real Estate Partners, a New York Stock Exchange-listed master limited partnership consisting of net lease real estate.
-Mr. Ader is a former member of the board of directors of the UVM Foundation.
+Richard is the founder of U.S. Realty Advisors, LLC, and serves as chairman of the company and chief investment officer.
+Prior to forming U.S. Realty Advisors, he was chairman of the board and chief executive officer of American Real Estate Partners, a New York Stock Exchange-listed master limited partnership consisting of net lease real estate.
+Richard is a former member of the board of directors of the UVM Foundation.

 David "Dave" Barranco '92 (Economics)